 Alliance-hed-chronic

-Monitoring Blood Pressure At Home
+The Guide to Monitoring Blood Pressure at Home

 Blood pressure (BP) is an important and informative vital sign.
 It’s value is constantly changing which makes it difficult to assess, but a baseline BP reading can be valuable information for both patients and healthcare practitioners.
 A person’s baseline BP can be obtained by taking measurements every day over a period one week and calculating the average.
 It used to be that patients waited to see their doctor for a BP reading; new data suggests that, instead of waiting, it may be best for people to manage BP readings at home.
 We at Alliance are experts at obtaining, recording and analyzing BP measurements.
 Nonetheless, it’s important that our clients understand the basics.
 Here are some tips for monitoring BP accurately at home: